Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 Finding and purchasing your boat home takes time and there is a learning curve.
 Looking online is a good way to get an education without spending your perfectly good money.
-Don't be in a hurry.
+Do not be in a hurry.
 That ideal boat is not without flaws.
 One just like it is probably available and for less money.
 Tuck your wallet away for the moment.

 I know: Women shop and men buy.
 At present, shopping is your goal.